-The SEO Framework is a WordPress SEO plugin.
-It was created for a WordPress environment much like WordPress.com.
-This means it’s built with users in mind who want to focus on getting their website ready in an enterprise-like and stable environment, without a hassle, without SEO knowledge needed, and without advertisements.
+The SEO Framework, as the name describes, is a WordPress plugin for SEO.
+It was created for WordPress environments much like WordPress.com; this means that it’s built with users in mind who want to focus on getting their website ready in an enterprise-like and stable environment, without a hassle, without SEO knowledge required, without advertisements, and without branding.

 About the creator, Sybre Waaijer

-When I first started with WordPress, I noticed how unfair hosting companies could treat us, and how ill-prepared they are for WordPress.
-So, I set up my own hosting environment.
-With this, I’m now a server administrator, a database manager, a theme builder, full-time support agent, and a full-stack WordPress plugin developer, etc. etc.
+When I first started with WordPress, I noticed how hosting companies could mistreat us and how ill-prepared they are for WordPress.
+So, I set up a hosting environment solely for WordPress.
+Because of that, I became a server administrator, a database manager, a theme builder, a full-time support agent, and a full-stack WordPress plugin developer, etc. etc.

-I automated every aspect of the WordPress hosting environment.
-One of these automations was a plugin for SEO.
-This plugin gained popularity on WPMUdev, and eventually, it was shipped to WordPress.org, where it attracted over 70,000 users to this date.
+To make that work, I had to automate every aspect of the WordPress hosting environment.
+One of these things was SEO, achieved via a plugin called “AutoDescription.”
+The plugin that provided that gained popularity on WPMUdev, and eventually, I shipped it to WordPress.org on a recommendation from their staff.
+Since then, I renamed it to “The SEO Framework,” and it attracted over 100,000 users to this date.

 All this helped The SEO Framework get where it is today.
 And I love every aspect of it.